elunna/nerfhack-changelog/README.md

 * If you start with the crossbow, you start with more bolts.

 ### Cartomancer
 * The cartomancer is a unique role ported over from SpliceHack.
 Cartomancers are spellcasters with a focus on using cards and summoning temporary minions to do their bidding.
 Many parts of the role are inspired by or pay homage to various trading card games.
-The cartomancer has undergone some dramatic transformations from its original implementation in Splice, becoming a more focused and surprising role to play.
+The cartomancer has undergone some dramatic transformations from its original implementation in SpliceHack, becoming a more focused and surprising role to play.

 **Starting inventory:**
     * graphic tee